jasonrbriggs/nimwhistle/README.md

 # nimwhistle
-Algorithmic url shortener

-An algorithmic url shortener based on the ideas in Whistle with some additional enhancements (see http://tantek.pbworks.com/w/page/21743973/Whistle for more information).
+An algorithmic url shortener based on the ideas in Whistle, with some additional enhancements (see http://tantek.pbworks.com/w/page/21743973/Whistle for more information) for dealing with non-standard "fixed" URLs.

 Assumptions: